The FY2019 grant cycle for the small capital grant program is now open. Grant applications will be due on October 25

 The grants are funded through Baltimore City CIP funds or voter-approved bonds.
 Since 2004, more than $1 million in funds have been awarded more than 90 projects.

-- The application and guidelines are available on our online system.
+- The application and guidelines are available on our online system on September 7, 2018.
 Click here to access the system.

 - Create a user account.
 This will allow you to save your application before submitting by the deadline.

-- A PDF version of the 2017 application and guidelines is available as a reference.
+- A PDF version of the FY2019 application and guidelines is available as a reference.
 Click here to download the reference document.

 - The new online process has strict word limits.
 Take a look at this primer on tips for writing with brevity and clarity.